Rail Safety Improvement Act of 2008: Background

 Starting in 1990, the National Transportation Safety Board (NTSB) counted PTC among its "Most Wanted List of Transportation Safety Improvements."
-At the time, the vast majority of rail lines relied on the human crew for complying with all safety rules, and a significant fraction of accidents were attributable to human error.
+At the time, the vast majority of rail lines relied on the human crew to comply with all safety rules, and a significant fraction of accidents were attributable to human error.

 In September 2008, Congress considered a new rail safety law that set a deadline of 2015 for implementation of PTC technology across most of the U.S. rail network.
 The bill, ushered through the legislative process by the Senate Commerce Committee and the House Transportation and Infrastructure Committee, was developed in response to the collision of a Metrolink passenger train and a Union Pacific freight train September 12, 2008, in California, which resulted in the deaths of 25 and injuries to more than 135 passengers.

 As the bill neared final passage by Congress, the Association of American Railroads (AAR) issued a statement in support of the bill.
 President George W. Bush signed the 315-page Rail Safety Improvement Act into law on October 16, 2008.